xaviervia/washington/src/example.md

 - `Washington.Pending` | `Washington.Failure` | `Washington.Success` |
   `Washington.Promise` adaptedExample
+Adapt it to a Failure forwarding the Error
 ### next()

-Returns the next example on the list or `undefined` if this is the last example.
+Returns the next example on the picked list or `undefined` if this is the last example there.

+Runs the next example if available.
+Otherwise declares the batch to be complete.

 #### Returns

 - `Washington.Example` next
 ### promise()

 Starts a [`Washington.Promise`](promise.md) pointing to the current